 Medications Your medication regime may have changed.
 You will be given medication by our pharmacy before you are discharged.
 Refer to the medicine information sheet for further instructions.
 If you have started taking one of the following medications, keep taking aspirin and DO NOT stop these medications unless your cardiologist tells you to: Clopidogrel (Plavix), Ticagrelor (Brilinta), Prasugrel (Effient).
 Activity NO heavy lifting or straining for 1 week - this includes heavy housework like vacuuming, mowing the lawn, or carrying the groceries.
-You should build up your activity gradually and follow the walking guideline outlined in My heart, my life, from page 58.
+You should build up your activity gradually and follow the walking guideline outlined in My heart, my life.
 Approach your return to sexual activity the same as any other activity and pace yourself.
-Refer to page 61 of My heart, my life for more information.
+Refer to My heart, my life for more information.
 Returning to work This will depend on the reason you had the angiogram, what intervention you had done, and your occupation.
 The doctors will tell you the date you can return to work.
-It is usually 1 to 3 weeks after the procedure.
+It is usually around 1 - weeks after the procedure.
 If you need a medical certificate, please ask for one.
-Driving Driving restrictions vary depending on why you had the angiogram and what intervention you had done.
+Driving Driving restrictions are different depending on why you had the angiogram and what intervention you had done.
 Please check with your nurse and see below.
-If you drive using a commercial heavy vehicle licence, you will have further driving restrictions.
+If you drive using a commercial heavy vehicle, you will have further driving restrictions.
 Please speak to the doctors about this.
-You are strictly not to drive for: Diet Eat food and meals that are low in fat and salt.
-You can find more tips about diet in My heart, my life, from page 34.
+You are strictly not to drive for: Diet - Eat food and meals that are low in fat and salt.
+You can find more tips about diet in My heart, my life .
 Smoking If you smoke cigarettes you are STRONGLY encouraged to QUIT.
-Quitting reduces the risk of further heart disease, reduces the chance of developing cancers, improves blood pressure and lung function, and will save you money.
-Cardiac rehabilitation Cardiac rehabilitation is a HIGHLY recommended outpatient program.
-It is tailored to educate you about your heart and help you manage your heart disease and risk factors.
-For more information see pages 25-26 of My heart, my life.
+Quitting reduces the risk of further heart disease, reduces the chance of developing cancers, improves blood pressure and lung function, and will save you money Cardiac rehabilitation Cardiac rehabilitation is a HIGHLY recommended outpatient program.
+It is tailore to educate you about your heart and help you manage your heart disease and risk factors.
+For more information see My heart, my life.
 You will be contacted in 3-4 weeks by phone or mail about your referral.
 Please contact your GP with any cardiac rehabilitation referral concerns.
 Mental health Depression and heart disease are common diseases that often occur together.
 Depression and/or flat moods can affect the recovery of people with heart disease and increase their risk of further heart problems.
-Please see pages 76-81 of My heart, my life for further information.
+Please see My heart, my life for further information.
 Consult your GP if you have any concerns regarding depression or anxiety.